Lithuanian Soviet Socialist Republic: Occupation and annexation

-Under pressure from Moscow, on 17 June 1940, Merkys appointed Justas Paleckis Prime Minister and resigned soon after.
-Paleckis then assumed presidential duties, and Vincas Krėvė was appointed Prime Minister.
+Later that day, under pressure from Moscow, on 17 June 1940, Merkys appointed Justas Paleckis prime minister and resigned soon after.
+Paleckis then assumed presidential duties, and Vincas Krėvė was appointed prime minister.
 The Communist Party was legalized again and began publication of its papers and staging meetings to support the new government.
 Opposition organizations and newspapers were outlawed, and ties abroad cut.
-On 14–15 July, elections to the People's Parliament took place.
-The only contender was the Union of Working People of Lithuania, which had been founded by far-left radicals and their supporters.
+On 14–15 July, elections took place for a "People's Seimas."
+The only contender was the Union of the Working People of Lithuania, a front for the Communists.
 Citizens were mandated to vote, and the results of the elections were likely falsified.
-At its first meeting on 21 July, the new Parliament declared that Lithuania had expressed its will to become part of the USSR.
+At its first meeting on 21 July, the new People's Seimas declared that the Lithuanian people desired to join the Soviet Union.
+Accordingly, it unanimously changed Lithuania's official name to the Lithuanian Soviet Socialist Republic (LSSR) and formally petitioned to join the Soviet Union as a constituent republic.
 Resolutions to start the country's Sovietisation were passed the same day.
 On 3 August, a Lithuanian delegation of prominent public figures was dispatched to Moscow to sign the document by which Lithuania acceded to the USSR.
 After the signing, Lithuania was annexed to the USSR.
-On 25 August 1940, an extraordinary session of the People's Parliament ratified the Constitution of the Lithuanian Soviet Socialist Republic (LSSR), which in form and substance was similar to the 1936 Constitution of the Soviet Union.
+On 25 August 1940, an extraordinary session of the People's Seimas reorganized itself as the provisional Supreme Soviet of the LSSR, ratified the Constitution of the LSSR, which in form and substance was similar to the 1936 Constitution of the Soviet Union.